 |Aluminium – Al³⁺||White precipitate||White precipitate dissolves to form a colourless solution|

 |Calcium – Ca²⁺||White precipitate||White precipitate remains|

-After adding excess sodium hydroxide, we get a positive result for aluminium ions.
+After adding excess sodium hydroxide, a positive result is observed for aluminium ions.
 However, we cannot distinguish between the magnesium and calcium ions as they both remain unchanged.
 Therefore, we need to perform another test such as a flame test to differentiate between the two.

-The precipitate formed from the calcium ion produces an orange-red colour in a flame test.
-Whereas, the precipitate formed from the magnesium ion gives no colour in a flame test.
+The precipitate formed from the calcium ion produces an orange-red colour in a flame test, while the precipitate from the magnesium ion gives no colour.